Context-Specific Assessment

 NZ Legal Exposure Mapping

-We map every AI system against the Privacy Act 2020, the Health Information Privacy Code 2020, the Code of Health and Disability Services Consumers' Rights, the Consumer Guarantees Act, and Companies Act director duties.
+Our consultants map every AI system against the Privacy Act 2020, the Health Information Privacy Code 2020, the Code of Health and Disability Services Consumers' Rights, the Consumer Guarantees Act, the Fair Trading Act 1986, and Companies Act 1993 director duties.
+For financial services organisations, we include FMA conduct expectations and RBNZ prudential risk requirements.
 You receive a clear picture of where liability sits and who holds it.

 Population-Appropriate Methods

-Fairness testing must reflect the population the AI serves.
+Fairness testing must reflect the population the AI system serves.
 We use NZ-specific demographic benchmarks, test against NZ ethnic categories, and assess outcomes for population groups that international tools ignore entirely.
-An assessment calibrated for London or San Francisco is not calibrated for Auckland or Christchurch.
+An assessment calibrated for London or San Francisco is not calibrated for Auckland, Wellington, or Christchurch.

 What Our AI Impact Assessment Covers